-3. Paper the walls
+11. Paper the walls

-Far cheaper than tiling, wallpapering can add stunning pops of colour and take familiar coloured tiles to a whole new level, as seen here.
+Far cheaper than tiling, bathroom wallpaper can add stunning pops of colour and take familiar coloured tiles to a whole new level, as seen here.
 Our biggest tip is not to paper walls that are directly behind the bath or basin, as any splashes might cause damage.
 You'll also need to seal the paper with decorator's varnish once you've hung it.

-4. Jazz up a plain window with film
+12. Jazz up a plain window with film

 The perfect solution to ensure privacy in your bathroom without having to forgo natural light, window film is cheaper and easier to install than shutters.
 Plus it allows you to have way more fun with pattern.
 Simply cut to size and apply to the glass in seconds.

-5. Switch old taps for shiny new ones
+13. Switch old taps for shiny new ones

 For a super-glamorous bathroom refresh, update hardware such as taps, shower heads and light fittings from tired chrome to beautiful brass or gold.

-6. Treat yourself to colourful towels
+14. Treat yourself to colourful towels

 Towels function just as cushions and throws do in a living room.
 So if you're looking for a quick way to add colour or pattern, they're your go-to.
 If you decide to mix and match pattern, stick to the same colour palette for cohesion.

-7. Create a tropical oasis
+15. Create a tropical oasis